jasonpaulso/VectorCode/docs/cli.md

 ### Chromadb
 [Chromadb](https://www.trychroma.com/) is the vector database used by VectorCode to store and retrieve the code embeddings.
-Although it is already bundled with VectorCode and you can absolutely use VectorCode just fine, it is recommended to set up a standalone local server (they provides detailed instructions through [docker](https://docs.trychroma.com/production/containers/docker) and [systemd](https://cookbook.chromadb.dev/running/systemd-service/)), because this will significantly reduce the IO overhead.
+Although it is already bundled with VectorCode and you can absolutely use VectorCode just fine, it is **recommended** to set up a standalone local server (they provides detailed instructions through [docker](https://docs.trychroma.com/production/containers/docker) and [systemd](https://cookbook.chromadb.dev/running/systemd-service/)), because this will significantly reduce the IO overhead and avoid potential race condition.

 #### For Windows Users

-At the moment Windows users need to install a standalone chromadb server because I haven't figured out a way to reliably manage the bundled chromadb instance.
-This should be straightforward if you have docker installed.
-See Chromadb documentation for details.
+Windows support is not officially tested at this moment.
+[This PR](https://github.com/Davidyz/VectorCode/pull/40) tracks my progress trying to provide better experiences for windows users.

 ### Legacy Environments